Our interactive wholesale market indicators

 If you have feedback on the indicators, please contact us.

 These charts represent the wholesale prices that suppliers typically face when buying gas or electricity to supply their customers.
 The cost of suppliers purchasing wholesale energy is the largest component of a customer’s bill.
-This can account for up to 40% of a customer’s overall bill.
 Wholesale prices can vary significantly compared to other components of a household bill.
-We take wholesale prices into account when setting the level of the Price Cap at the beginning of February and August.
+We take wholesale prices into account when setting the level of the Price Cap.

 Wholesale Day Ahead Contracts Price Trends